magv/ratracer/README.md

 [arXiv:2211.03572]: https://arxiv.org/abs/2211.03572

-**Ratracer is a work in progress, stability is not yet guaranteed.**
+**Ratracer is a work in progress, stability of the programming interface is intended, but not guaranteed.**

 # BUILDING

-To use the *ratracer* library just include the `ratracer.h` file;
-there is no build step.
+To use the *ratracer* C++ library just include the `ratracer.h` file; there is no build step.
 The resulting program will need to be linked with the [Flint] library, as well as its dependencies:
 [GMP] and [MPFR].

 To build the *ratracer* tool, just run: